 Code Geass.
 While Lelouch himself did live and die according to his own personal code, in the sense that only the ones who are prepared to be killed should be willing to kill, several other characters who did not follow the same ethical standards weren't punished for their own crimes.
 In that respect, the initial Aesop would still apply to the protagonist, but not to certain characters like Cornelia, Ohgi and Villetta that can be classified under Karma Houdini.
 Other issues concern whether Lelouch's atonement through Suicide by Cop may have resulted in an unspecified amount of implied death and destruction that could have been avoided by using other alternative methods, such as living on to make up for any needless damage he had done instead of seeking an excuse to die.
+On the other hand, the series did repeatedly bring up the idea of destruction coming before creation and the ends justifying the means.
 At least one thing is lampshaded in-universe by Schneizel: the irony of Geassing people while claiming to fight for the free will of the common man.

 Fairy Tail is big on highlighting The Power of Friendship.
 So much so that many a third of the battles couldn't have been won without it.
 Lucy gets half her powerups because spirits like how friendly she is with them.
 Sticking it out for your friends is always the right thing to do... unless you're Jellal, in which case doing so gets you tortured and brainwashed, hated by everyone, and robbed on any semblance of life or freedom.